What Buyers and Sellers Need to Know About the Central Arkansas Market

 Nationally, buyers currently outnumber sellers in many large metro areas — especially across parts of the Sun Belt — due to affordability challenges and elevated mortgage rates.

 Central Arkansas, however, behaves differently.
+This market is:

-More price-sensitive
+More price-sensitive.

-More neighborhood-specific
+More neighborhood-specific.

-Less speculative
+Less speculative.

-Heavily influenced by new construction, school districts, and commute patterns
+Heavily influenced by new construction, school districts, and commute patterns.

 That means some areas are buyer-leaning, others are balanced, and select pockets still favor sellers — sometimes within the same city.